Getting Started β

 CAUTION

-Always double-check all connections carefully before plugging anything in.
+Always double-check every connection before plugging anything in.

 3-Wire Mode via indoor station Recommended